sngjoy/sentiment-analysis/README.md

 ### Modelling
 1. Baseline model `src/baseline_model.py`

-    - Text is converted into a vector representation using TD-IDF and logistic regressing is used to predict the labels.
+    - Text is converted into a vector representation using TD-IDF and logistic regression is used to predict the labels.
     - Accuracy: 0.903

 2. WIP